This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Best Place for a Night on the Town
+Best Places for a Night on the Town in Northern Ireland

 - The Odyssey Arena in Belfast is a massive sports and entertainment venue that can host big name artists, stage shows and ice hockey games all on the same night.
 As well as a selection of bars and restaurants, there is a 12-screen cinema, science exhibition centre and IMAX, so you’re bound to find something to keep you entertained for a night, or three.

 - Mainstreet Omagh is always bustling.
 Four venues on the street, each with their individual slant make up the complex.
 Here you can enjoy pre-show dinner and drinks, enjoy a night out carnival-style, ‘ave it large in the Mantis nightclub or just sit and relax in front of an open fire with a pint.

 - The Grand Opera House in Belfast always has something on, whether it’s a touring West End musical, panto or gig.
 The Millenium Forum is Derry’s GOH equivalent.

 11. Visit the Local Farmers Markets